CameronGHale/PullDpSetupScript/README.md

 1. Setting variables to work with your environment.
 These are located near the top of the script function.
   #This is the SCCM workstation Authorization certificate with private key.
   -$certPath = "\\Server\drive$\path\to\cert.pfx"
-  #your password for said certificate
+  #Workstation certificate password
   -$password = "certPass01"
   #Local domain
   -$domain = "site.example"
   #SCCM site code
   -$siteCode = "SM1"
-  #location you would like to keep the failure logs to review after running the script.
+  #Location you would like to keep the failure logs to review after running the script.
   -$logPath = "C:\temp\Setup-DistributionPoints.log"
-  #if you have multiple DP groups you can add variables OR use the dpGroupID varient of this (sometimes I have better luck using the IDs).
+  #If you have multiple DP groups you can add variables OR use the dpGroupID varient of this (sometimes I have better luck using the IDs).
   -$dpGroupName = "Pull Distribution Points"

 2. Creating your CSV of new pull distribution points to set-up:
   #Note here I am using the boundary group name as the description!
-  -Make a new note pad paste the following:
+  -Make a new notepad paste the following:

   "Device","Description"
   "MyNewDP01","Boundary_Group_Name1"